CloudsDocker/cloudsdocker.github.io/source/_posts/2017-12-08-Router-In-Angular.md

 - Set the router to compose HTML5 browser URLs.
 - handle invalid routes with a wildcard route.
 - navigate to the default route when the app launches with an empty path.

+# Difference between forRoot and forChild
+Only call RouterModule.forRoot in the root AppRoutingModule (or the AppModule if that's where you register top level application routes).
+In any other module, you must call the RouterModule.forChild method to register additional routes.

 # Reference
 - https://angular.io/guide/router